sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 > - Unless mentioned otherwise, all fields are mandatory.
 >
 > - If the user does not have a TechPass account, it will be created automatically after the system creation request is approved.
+>
+> - The **Primary subscription admin, Secondary subscription admin, billing admin,** and **approver** must be public officers with a valid organisation email.
+The **Technical admin** can be a public officer or a vendor with a valid organisation email.

 ### **Account details**